 - serving the client(s) you have now

-- Look back in time, maybe 3, 5 or 10 years and consider which habits, however small, helped you succeed in areas where you feel most proud of your achievement.
+- Look back in time, maybe 3, 5 or 10 years and consider which habits, however small, helped you succeed in areas where you feel most proud of your achievements.

-- Look over the last year, perhaps at 3, 6 and 12 months and examine your good habits over these periods and how they connect with what you want to achieve now.
+- Look over the last year, perhaps at 3, 6 and 12 months and examine your good habits over these periods.
+Notice how they connect with what you want to achieve now.

 Recommended books to explore further